Virtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 4. Steel

-Stainless steel is extremely strong, making it a great choice for sofa frames or dining table supports.
-Its high density makes it hard to damage and very durable over long periods.
-Stainless steel is more or less immune to rust and corrosion, which is especially beneficial in coastal areas with high salt content in the air.
+Stainless steel is extremely strong, making it an excellent choice for structural components like sofa frames or dining table supports.
+Its high density makes it hard to damage and incredibly durable over long periods.
+Stainless steel is more or less immune to rust and corrosion, which makes it an especially good choice for those living in coastal areas where the salty air can be tough on outdoor furniture.

-However, stainless steel can get very hot to touch, making it less suitable for furniture surfaces exposed to direct sunlight.
-This thermal conductivity means it’s best used for structural elements rather than seating surfaces.
+However, stainless steel metal can get very hot to the touch, making it less suitable for outdoor furniture surfaces exposed to direct sunlight.
+This tendency to heat up in the summer means it’s best used for structural elements rather than seating surfaces for patio furniture.

 The Como Dining Chair features a wicker seat and backrest with a black steel frame.